vulcanize/ethersignal/contracts/sandbox/ethersignal2_evm_analysis.md

 ```

 The CALLDATASIZE OP determines the size of the input data.
 In this case
-We are calling registerPosition("adam","test"), and the size of the
+we are calling registerPosition("adam","test"), and the size of the
 input data is 0x64 (100 bytes).
 Because 0x64 is not 0, the ISZERO OP
 replaces the top of the stack which contained 0x64 with 0 (false).